niklaswall/node-red-contrib-light-scheduler/README.md

 - Added schedule randomization.
 You configure the max number of minutes to randomize start and end-times for the schedule.
 - Fixed #15 (Node-red crashes).
 Error when no Latitude / Longitude is configured.
+- Fixed #16 (Problem with when-state-changes?).
+Now obeying the "when state changes" setting on node-red restart and for newly placed nodes.

 ### v0.0.11 (December 7, 2017)